code-sam/graphblas_sparse_linear_algebra/README.md

 Awesome, contributions are welcome.
 Graphblas_sparse_linear_algebra and your contribution may be relicensed and integrated into commercial software in the future.
 Therefore, you will be asked to agree to the [Contributor License Agreement](https://github.com/code-sam/graphblas_sparse_linear_algebra/blob/main/Contributor_License_Agreement.md) when you make a pull request.

 ## Licensing
-graphblas_sparse_linear_algebra is licensed under AGPL-3.0.
+graphblas_sparse_linear_algebra is licensed under [Creative Commons Attribution Non Commercial 4.0 International](https://creativecommons.org/licenses/by-nc/4.0/legalcode).
 For other licensing options, please contact Sam Dekker.